Di1One/MeetupApp/README.md

 ## 1. About

-This project implements an online store using ASP.NET Core WebAPI for the back-end.
+This project implements an API for working with events using ASP.NET Core WebAPI.

 ### 1.1.
 Main application features